jaqobb/dependency-injector/README.md

 ```

 ### Important
-All downloaded dependencies are cached inside ".dependencies" folder in your user home director.
-This is used to prevent applications to download the same library several times and to allow other projects that use this project to use already downloaded dependencies.
+All downloaded dependencies are cached inside `.dependencies` folder in your user home director.
+This is used to prevent applications to download the same library several times and to allow other projects that use this library to use already downloaded dependencies.

-### End
-That's all!
-Thank you for using DependencyInjector!